vidhij9/TraitorTrack/SESSION_CONFIGURATION.md

 | External deps | None | Redis server |
 | Max users | 1000 | 10,000+ |

-**Current Status**: TraceTrack uses filesystem sessions optimized for 100+ concurrent users on single-server deployments.
+**Current Status**: TraitorTrack uses filesystem sessions optimized for 100+ concurrent users on single-server deployments.

 **When to Migrate**: Switch to Redis when deploying to multiple servers or exceeding 1000 concurrent users.